Equitrans Midstream Corporation (ETRN) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ETRN starting from Moore Stephen M, who purchase 8,500 shares at the price of $5.86 back on Mar 14.
-After this action, Moore Stephen M now owns 188,916 shares of Equitrans Midstream Corporation, valued at $49,810 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ETRN starting from Oliver Kirk R, who purchase 9,000 shares at the price of $5.46 back on Mar 16.
+After this action, Oliver Kirk R now owns 39,118 shares of Equitrans Midstream Corporation, valued at $49,140 using the latest closing price.

+Moore Stephen M, the Sr VP & General Counsel of Equitrans Midstream Corporation, purchase 8,500 shares at $5.86 during a trade that took place back on Mar 14, which means that Moore Stephen M is holding 188,916 shares at $49,810 based on the most recent closing price.

 Stock Fundamentals for ETRN